Which Fruit Bearing Trees to Plant in the North

-Whether you are looking to add visual interest to your yard with ornamental trees, want to do your part for the environment, or have always dreamed of having your own private orchard, the key to your success lies in choosing the right type of fruit-bearing tree for your climate.
-For those living in the northern regions of the United States, there are many cold climate fruit trees to consider, and the team of landscape experts at The Grounds Guys® is pleased to provide a list of popular trees along with some tips and tricks for healthy growth.
+Whether you're looking to add visual interest to your yard with ornamental trees, want to do your part for the environment, or have always dreamed of having your own private orchard, the key to your success lies in choosing the right type of fruit-bearing tree for your climate.
+For those living in the northern regions of the United States, there are many cold climate fruit trees to consider, and the team of landscape experts at The Grounds Guys is pleased to provide a list of popular trees along with some tips and tricks for healthy growth.

 The United States is divided into several different hardiness zones that are used to determine which types of plants are most likely to thrive in any given area.
 The northeastern states fall between zones three to six, and there are several species and cultivated varieties of the following that may be suitable for growth in colder climates, including:

 Apples are the most common type of fruit tree grown in northern climates, as most species are exceptionally hardy and able to withstand extreme temperatures.
 Because of the shortened growing season, you will need to choose a variety that will ripen before the first frost, with options that include:

 This popular stone fruit can be grown across most of the United States, with several varieties that are suitable for zones three and four.
 The two types most widely grown are:

 Japanese plum - Ripening occurs from late July through September and the fruit can range in color from yellow to purple, with a slightly sour flavor.

 European plum - Ripening occurs a few weeks later than the Japanese variety and the fruit is significantly sweeter.

 Several types of European pears may grow well in colder climates, with the hardiest varieties being Flemish Beauty, Luscious, Parker, and Patten.
 Both Kieffer and Oriental pears thrive in both northern and southern climates.